Understanding payments in lieu of taxes

-Canadian taxing authorities hosting a federal property can apply for PILT online or print applications forms and submit them by email, mail or fax.
+Canadian taxing authorities hosting a federal property can apply for payments in lieu of taxes online or print application forms and submit them by email, mail or fax.
 For further details, please refer to Applying for payments in lieu of taxes.

 Where do the funds to pay the payments in lieu of taxes come from?

-For all federal departmental property, the payments are made by Public Services and Procurement Canada, as it is the common service provider for all aspects of the PILT Program and the Minister of Public Services and Procurement is responsible to administer the PILT Act.
+Public Services and Procurement Canada distributes payments in lieu of taxes (PILT) for all federal departmental properties, as it is the common service provider for the Government of Canada for all aspects of the PILT Program and the Minister of Public Services and Procurement is responsible to administer the Payments in Lieu of Taxes Act.

 How are the values for calculating payments in lieu of taxes set for federal properties?